UdayaShantha/ML-Learning-Journey/README.md

 This give me the better hands on experience on ML and working with large data sets with engaging NumPy, Pandas, MatplotLib, Seaborn like ML related Libraries <br><br>

+And also here I added the basic concepts on Computer Vision with OpenCV hands on expoeriences and the implementations on face recognition with Mediapipe.